A glossary of working definitions

 Categorization: The natural cognitive process of grouping and labeling people, things, etc. based on their similarities.
 Categorization becomes problematic when the groupings become oversimplified and rigid (e.g. stereotypes).

-Classism: Prejudiced thoughts and discriminatory actions based on difference in socio‐economic status, income, class; usually by upper classes against lower.
+Classism: Prejudiced thoughts and discriminatory actions based on difference in socio‐economic status and income, usually referred to as class.
+Most particularly refers to the hierarchical striation of people by economic status or station.

 Coalition: A collection of different people or groups, working toward a common goal.